ToFuProject/tofu/doc/source/index.rst

 geometrical approximations on the direct and, most importantly, on the inverse problem.

 **tofu** is relevant for all diagnostics integrating, in a finitie field of view or along a set of lines of sight, a quantity (scalar or vector) for which the plasma can be considered transparent (e.g.: light in the visible, UV, soft and hard X-ray ranges, or electron density for interferometers).

 **tofu** is **command-line oriented**, for maximum flexibility and scriptability.
 The absence of a GUI is compensated by built-in one-liners for interactive plots.

 **tofu** is hosted on github_.

 .. _github: https://github.com/tofuproject/tofu

+..
+   Adding thumbnails to some tutorials
 .. raw:: html

     <div style="clear: both"></div>